walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 CI selects metadata, positive and negative modules, including batch, for both formats, supported grants/initiation flows, client attestation, DPoP, simple unsigned authorization requests, and plain/encrypted responses.
 Dedicated FAPI modules remain outside this run.
-Existing runner exclusions are preserved; the old commented jobs' additional tunnel-related exclusions are not restored.
-If a module fails because of tunnel TLS behavior, investigate it and report the coverage difference rather than silently excluding it.
+Existing runner exclusions are preserved.

-`CONFORMANCE_ALLOW_FAILURE=false`, strict mode and `REQUIRE_BATCH_PASS=true` are
+The Cloudflare-backed issuer CI step additionally excludes `oid4vci-1_0-issuer-happy-flow-additional-requests`: its TLS probes reach the public Quick Tunnel edge, which accepted TLS 1.0/1.1 and a disallowed TLS 1.2 cipher in the CI run.
+The exclusion covers the entire module, not just individual TLS assertions, and is reported as a coverage gap in the job summary.
+This CI run does not establish TLS conformance.
+Local runs keep the module enabled; remove the CI-only exclusion when a compliant public TLS endpoint is available.

-explicit.
+Issuer strict mode and `REQUIRE_BATCH_PASS=true` are explicit, independent of the shared wallet/verifier soft-fail setting.
 The Kotlin runner enforces successful selected variants and executed batch coverage; CI also rejects missing/empty results.
 The configured matrix selects 20 variants, with 16 applicable batch variants and four encrypted-HAIP variants where batch is not offered at this suite pin.
 Skipped batch execution